Mission

 The Crew

 Jamie is a passionate water woman with a special love for Hawaiian outrigger canoe paddling.
 She's been paddling 6-man canoes competitively for 3 years, and competing in her Tahitian-style rudderless canoe for 2 years.
 She's traveled to Tahiti and California for clinics and races.
+She will be sailing across the Alenuihaha this January as part of a heavy weather sailing mastermind.
 She is passionate about Hawaiian sailing canoes, and noticed very few women at the HSCA races, so went on a mission to change that.

 Jamie Nease